Beth Paterson Smith, PhD

 SYNOPSIS OF AREA OF INTEREST: Areas of research are clinical outcome studies evaluating various treatments of orthopaedic conditions, and the use of botulinum toxin in the management of orthopaedic conditions including spasticity, tendon repair, and post-operative pain relief.

 DETAILED AREA OF INTEREST: Dr. Smith's main area of research interest involves the use of chemodenervation to manage various orthopaedic conditions.
 Since 1988, she has been collaborating with L. Andrew Koman, MD to evaluate the safety and efficacy of intramuscular injections of botulinum toxin in the management of muscle spasticity associated with pediatric cerebral palsy.
 They have participated in several clinic trials evaluating the use of botulinum toxin injections to improve upper and lower extremity function and joint range of motion.
-Each spring, Dr. Koman and the Department of Orthopaedic Surgery sponsor a Spasticity Management Workshop designed to train other health professionals in the use of various spasticity management techniques.
-They are currently exploring the use of chemodenervation as an adjunct to treatment for other orthopaedic conditions including rotator cuff repair surgery and idiopathic toe walking.
+They are currently exploring the use of chemodenervation as an adjunct to treatment for other orthopaedic conditions including rotator cuff repair surgery and plantar fasciitis.
 They are also studying the basic science of the chemodenervation effected by intramuscular toxin injections.
 Recently, they have begun collaborations with the Wake Forest Institute for Regenerative Medicine in order to develop new treatment paradigms for orthopaedic cartilage, bone, nerve, tendon, and meniscus pathologies.
 Dr. Smith's other research areas include orthopaedic clinical outcome studies, health-related quality of life, and health economics.
 She is also involved in teaching and mentoring orthopaedic residents in research as it relates to orthopaedic issues.